Kinchou (KIN) [1+2]

 KIN can be performed by pressing 1+2 from standing.
 It is often the first stance to learn as it has the most followup options and is commonly used for pressure and combos.

 This stance is temporary since Yoshimitsu will cancel the stance if the player presses down, back, or nothing at all.
 While KIN is active, Yoshimitsu can move forward, or attack.
 By pressing foward, Yoshimitsu can crush high attacks during this dash.
 The movement can be canceled at any time by performing an attack, but not by pressing down or back.
-Additionally, there is a built-in automatic counter in the first few frames of KIN where Yoshimitsu disappears and reappears doing an overhead attack.
+Additionally, there is a built-in automatic parry in the first few frames of KIN where Yoshimitsu disappears and reappears doing an overhead attack.
 Because of the amount of time for the reappearance, opponents can avoid or block the attack and punish it.
-The counter should not be relied upon.

 KIN can also be performed by pressing: